How to Read and Understand the Bible

 Compromised Bible Translations

-The following versions are considered “questionable”, which we do not endorse.
-While they have referenced the original texts and tongues, risks and liberties were taken with either of the following (1) the interpretation, (2) translation, and/or (3) the transliteration.
-Some have even omitted certain scriptures.
+The following versions are compromised to varying degrees and for different reasons.
+In the very least they are considered “questionable”.
+We do not endorse the versions listed here.
+While most have referenced the original texts and tongues, risks and liberties were taken with either of the following (1) the interpretation, (2) translation, and/or (3) the transliteration.
+Some have even omitted certain scriptures altogether.
 While many individuals adhere to these for their readability, they should not be used for study.
 These translations are compromised in the following ways:

 1. Translation: Not word-for-word, but a paraphrase.